HRItdy/claw_machine/README.md

   - ~~Inverse the 2D to 3D procedure, project the 3D coordinates into 2D.~~
   - ~~Verify whether the 2D points are the same.~~
   - &#10004; How to resolve the mismatch issue please refer to https://github.com/IntelRealSense/realsense-ros/issues/3180#issuecomment-2367253114

+- Use four balls to verify whether there is still deviation between 2D and 3D coordinates.
+- Handle the 0 box issue.

 ## Sturcture: